KrishArul26/Defect-detection-in-Air-Pressure-system-APS-of-a-truck-using-ML/README.md

-<h2 align="left"> Conclusion</h2>
+<h3 align="left"> Conclusion</h3>

-<h3 align="left"> Among KNN, SVM  and Random Forest, The Random Forest model provide the least cost for prediction.
+<h4 align="left"> Among KNN, SVM  and Random Forest, The ***Random Forest model*** provide the least cost for prediction.
 It means It has a higher F1 score and AUC values.
 Since the total cost is equal to 500 x FN and 100 x FP, to have a minimal cost it is required to have a lower FN.
-This can be achieved by having a proper precision-recall tradeoff</h3>
+This can be achieved by having a proper precision-recall tradeoff</h4>